 Repeat until all variables have been dropped.

 The model with the best score is chosen.

+It should be noted that for small model selection problems with limited explanatory variables, these algorithms inform and guide model selection, but in this case model selection is not strictly algorithmic.

 Typical scoring of models includes Akaike information criteria (Akaike, 1974), Bayes information criteria (Schwarz, 1978), Mallows’s Cp (Mallows, 1973), or PRESS (Allen, 1974) in the form of Rpredicted2.
 These will be referenced respectively as AIC, BIC, Cp, and PRESS below.